 A clogged shower drain is usually caused by a small blockage of hair or other build-up that has accumulated, but it might also be due to a more significant obstruction in your sewer line.
 Over time, a clog may allow water to seep through shower joints via gaps in grout or caulking.
 You may even notice an unpleasant odor coming from your drain, which is usually an indication that there is debris clogging the pipes.
 Serious blockages may even result in bathroom flooding.

-Installing a water filtration system in your home will improve the taste of your drinking water and help remove any dangerous microorganisms which could have made it through the municipal’s treatment.
-If you haven’t purchased a residential water filter before, you might be surprised at just how many different types there are.
-To learn more about what to look for in a water filter, keep reading and we’ll reveal how to choose the one that’s right for your family.
+Installing a water filtration system in your home will improve the taste of your drinking water and help remove any dangerous microorganisms that might have made it through the municipal treatment system.
+Filtration systems vary, but there are a number of things you can do to determine which water filter is right for your home and family.

 The first thing to figure out is what you’re trying to remove from the water.
 There are a number of ways to do this, from getting a copy of your area’s water quality report from your local water utility or testing the water yourself with an at-home test kit (you can find these at most home improvement stores).
 The Environmental Working Group also maintains a national database that uses results from millions of tests in almost 50,000 American cities.